madebyollin/singing-style-transfer/documents/Project Proposal.md

 Implement components that:

+- Extracts the underlying pitch envelope (we can use an existing trained network like https://github.com/marl/crepe); this information is useful for performing over tasks
 - Use patchmatch or a similar naive algorithm to copy slices from the style spectrogram to the target spectrogram.
 This will (hopefully) match low-level characteristics like reverb and vibrato.
 - Perform spectrum-conditioned amplitude matching (training a simple, shallow model that predicts the average amplitude across a slice based on the frequency distribution of that slice) and uses this to renormalize the input audio.
 - Perform global spectral envelope matching (re-weighting harmonics in the content according to their average amplitude in the style data) to produce plausible output (will still sound mostly like the source audio).